CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Bathing

-Once a breastfeeding baby is eating 8 to 12 times a day and a bottle-feeding baby is eating 5 to 8 times a day, you probably won’t need to wake her up to feed.
+Once a breastfeeding baby is eating 8 to 12 times a day and a bottle-feeding baby is eating 5 to 8 times a day, you probably won’t need to wake them up to feed.

 Myth #2: Crib bumpers protect baby

 The truth: Crib bumpers may seem like they’ll protect baby from bumps and bruises, but they can actually be dangerous since they (just like any other puffy bedding like comforters, pillows and sleep positioners) pose a suffocation risk.
 The AAP has actually advised against bumpers since 2011 and they were banned in May 2022.
-“I’ve never seen a baby who’s seriously injured his head banging it on the side of the crib,” say Altmann.
+“I’ve never seen a baby who’s seriously injured their head banging it on the side of the crib,” say Altmann.
 “But babies have rolled and gotten tangled in bumpers.”
 So keep the bumper—and anything else besides a fitted crib sheet and baby—out of the crib.

 Myth #3: Keep the nursery completely quiet